pyohio/pyohio-static-website/src/pages/sponsors/prospectus.md

 * Many attendees come from Ohio and surrounding states
 * Others travel from across the country or even internationally

-Attendees will receive positive exposure to your organization including the benefits listed below Your sponsorship dollars will cover the cost of the conference including venue rental, video production, refreshments, badges, webhosting, etc. With your sponsorship support covering our costs we are able to offer free admission to our attendees.
+Attendees will receive positive exposure to your organization including the benefits listed below.
+Your sponsorship dollars will cover the cost of the conference including venue rental, video production, refreshments, badges, webhosting, etc. With your sponsorship support covering our costs we are able to offer free admission to our attendees.

 ## Sponsorship Packages